ChalmersGU-AI-course/AI-lecture-slides/lecture2.md

       a goal divided by the maximum speed, \\(h(n)=d(n)/v\_{\max}\\)
       (or the average speed, \\(h(n)=d(n)/v\_{\textrm{avg}}\\), which makes it non-admissible).

+    - If the graph is a 2D grid maze, then we can use the Manhattan distance.

     - If the goal is to collect all of the coins and not run out of fuel, we can
       use an estimate of how many steps it will take to collect the coins
       and return to goal position, without caring about the fuel consumption.

-    - A heuristic function can be found by solving a simpler (less constrained) version of the problem.
+- A heuristic function can be found by solving a simpler (less constrained)
+  version of the problem.

 ----